 Recent studies of female-initiated HIV prevention products suggest experiences of social harm, including intimate partner violence (IPV), may inhibit some women’s ability to consistently use HIV prevention products.
 Documenting experiences of social harm is critical for women’s safety and successful use of HIV prevention.
 This brief summarizes how five HIV prevention trials defined and measured social harms and makes recommendations for future research and programs.

-This article from BMC Women’s Health describes the results of a qualitative study exploring the experiences, facilitators and barriers of PrEP uptake and adherence to PrEP among adolescent girls and young women in Kampala, Uganda.
+This article from BMC Women’s Health describes the results of a qualitative study to learn about PrEP method preferences amongst adolescent girls and young women and their parents in Zambia.